 The table below contains information regarding course prerequisites.
 These courses must be completed by July 15th of the matriculation year.
 If you are unsure if a course satisfies a prerequisite, please email the course name, number, description, and institution to email@example.com.

-1.5 years that includes one upper division biology course and 1 year of corresponding labs.
+1.5 years that includes one upper division biology course.

 Examples of courses considered upper division biology are:

 cell biology, developmental biology, genetics, immunology, molecular biology, physiology and virology.
 Please note we do not consider psychobiology courses to meet the upper division biology requirement.Applicants are encouraged to have lab experience either through laboratory courses or research.

 |Chemistry||2 years to include general/inorganic chemistry, organic chemistry, and biochemistry.|

 AP credit will be accepted for chemistry and physics requirements.
 The AP credit must be reflected on the applicant’s undergraduate transcript.
 Alternatively we will accept AP exam scores of >3 and will require an official transcript from the College Board (https://apstudent.collegeboard.org/home).